Fed's Yellen says economy steady enough for more hikes, bond wind down

 Though a recent dip in inflation has been of concern among Fed officials who want to see surer progress toward the central bank's 2 percent inflation goal, Yellen ascribed it to "a few unusual reductions in certain categories of prices" that would eventually drop out of the calculation.

-The current situation "raises the stakes" for upcoming inflation data, said Jim Vogel, interest rate strategist for FTN Financial in Memphis, Tennessee.
-"People are going to be very anxious if that was just a statistical glitch...or if it is going to continue."

-Otherwise, Yellen said, the economy appeared to be in a virtuous loop of hiring, spending and investment that "should increase resource utilization somewhat further, thereby fostering a stronger pace of wage and price increases."

-Reporting by Howard Schneider; Additional reporting by Karen Brettell in New York; Editing by Andrea Ricci
+Otherwise, she said, the economy appeared to be in a virtuous loop of hiring, spending and investment that "should increase resource utilization somewhat further, thereby fostering a stronger pace of wage and price increases."
+(Reporting by Howard Schneider; Editing by Andrea Ricci)